AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-14-aurelia-and-rails-api.md

   </div>
 </div>

-Refresh, and we see that the Contact List does indeed show the list of contacts from the Rails API - notice that we appended '-Rails' to the last names so we could tell where out data was coming from..
+Refresh, and we see that the Contact List does indeed show the list of contacts from the Rails API - notice that we appended '-Rails' to the last names so we could tell where our data was coming from..

 ![Screenshot of our app working in development - Contact List is from Rails, but the Profile Details aren't yet]({{ site.imageurl }}/2016/aurelia-rails-contacts-list-via-api-in-app-details-todo-annotated.png)
 <p class="wp-caption-text">Fixed!
 Our separately hosted Aurelia frontend and Rails API backend can now talk to each other in development</p>